-Notification of acceptance or rejection of a proposal will be sent by email in mid April 2016.
+Notification of acceptance or rejection of vetted proposals will be sent by email in mid-May 2018.

 Please follow the steps below to ensure your vetted submission is received in its complete and correct form.
 Important: Emailed, mailed, or faxed proposals will NOT be accepted.

 - Featured Speaker Workshops (Held on Saturday, Nov 24th, 2018, and Sunday, Nov 25th, 2018)

 If you are applying to sponsor someone through the Featured Speaker Workshop program, please go to: https://jalt.org/conference/application-featured-speaker

 - Technology in Teaching (TnT) Workshops (Held on Friday, Nov 23rd, 2018)

 If you are interested in submitting a proposal for a 45- or 90-minute TnT workshop, please go to https://jalt.org/conference/submit/tnt